 In a sacramental marriage, God’s love becomes present to the spouses in their total union and also flows through them to their family and community.
 By their permanent, faithful and exclusive giving to each other, the couple reveal something of God’s unconditional love.
 The sacrament of Christian marriage involves their entire life as they journey together through the ups and downs of marriage and become more able to give and receive from each other.
 Their life becomes sacramental to the extent that the couple cooperate with God’s action in their life and see themselves as living “in Christ” and Christ living and acting in their relationship, attitudes and actions.

 If you are considering getting married at St. Joseph's, at least 6 months notice must be given.
 Please make an appointment to see Fr.
-Philip to get the ball rolling!
+Philip to get the process started!